Vecchia Gaussian Processes: on probabilistic and statistical properties: Discussion

-\begin{funding} The authors are funded by European Research Council on the project: “BigBayesUQ: The missing story of Bayesian uncertainty quantification for big data” with grant No. 101041064. \end{funding}
+\begin{funding} Co-funded by the European Union (ERC, BigBayesUQ, project number: 101041064).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them. \end{funding}

-\begin{supplement} \stitle{Supplementary Material to ``Vecchia Gaussian Processes: Probabilistic Properties, Minimax Rates and Methodological Developments''} \sdescription{Proofs for Theorems, Lemmas and Corollaries that appear in the main paper.} \end{supplement} \begin{supplement} \stitle{Package ``GPDAG'': \url{https://github.com/yi-chen-zhu/GPDAG}} \sdescription{R package for Bayesian posterior inference of Gaussian processes with generic DAG structures, including the Layered Norming DAG proposed by this paper.
-This repository also includes the codes for numerical studies.} \end{supplement}
+\begin{supplement} \stitle{Supplementary Material to ``Vecchia Gaussian Processes: Probabilistic and statistical properties''} \sdescription{The Supplementary Material contains numerical studies for the proposed method and background on polynomials.
+Furthermore, the proofs of the theorems, lemmas, and corollaries from the main paper, along with additional technical lemmas, are also included.} \end{supplement} \begin{supplement} \stitle{Package ``GPDAG'': \url{https://github.com/yi-chen-zhu/GPDAG}} \sdescription{R package for Bayesian posterior inference of Gaussian processes with general DAG structures, including the layered norming DAG proposed in this paper.
+The repository also contains the codes used for the numerical studies.} \end{supplement}